 Governing Council Speaker

-Aaron Guest is a socio-environmental gerontologist and an inaugural Assistant Professor of Aging within the Center for Innovation in Healthy and Resilient Aging at Arizona State University.
-He is excited for the opportunity to serve the Association as Speaker of the APHA Governing Council.
+Aaron Guest is a socio-environmental gerontologist and an inaugural Assistant Professor of Aging within the Center for Innovation in Healthy and Resilient Aging in the Edson College of Nursing and Health Innovation and a Senior Sustainability Scientist within the Julie Ann Wrigley Global Futures Laboratory at Arizona State University.

-He has been an active member of APHA since 2012.
-He is a proud member of the Aging & Public Health, Environment, and Public Health Education and Health Promotion Sections.
-Starting with his appointment as Diversity Co-Chair of the Student Assembly, he has served the Association through work on the caucus, affiliate, section, and organizational levels.
+Guest has been an active member of APHA since 2012.
+He is a member of the Aging & Public Health, Environment, and Public Health Education and Health Promotion Sections.
+Starting with his appointment as Diversity Co-Chair of the Student Assembly, he has served the Association through appointed and elected positions at the caucus, affiliate, section, and organizational levels.
 This includes a term (2015-2019) as an elected member of the Executive Board, one of the few individuals elected while still a student.
-In this role, he served on the Governing Council and Chaired the Membership Committee of the Executive Board.
+One of his ongoing passions has been the engagement of members in the Association.
+He has served on the membership committees of the Aging & Public Health, Environment, and PHEHP Health Communication Workgroup and as the Chair of the Executive Board Membership Committee and Committee on Membership, among others.
 He has remained active in his affiliates, first in South Carolina, then Kentucky, and now in Arizona.
-Dr. Guest has a long history of service within the field of public health and aging.
-He has served in elected and appointed positions within the National Association of Social Workers, the Gerontological Society of America, the Appalachian Studies Association, the LGBTQ Health Caucus, and the American Society of Aging.
+Dr. Guest has a long history of service within the public health and aging field.
+He has served in elected and appointed positions within the National Association of Social Workers, the Gerontological Society of America, the Academy of Gerontology in Higher Education, the Appalachian Studies Association, the Accreditation for Gerontology Education Council, the LGBTQ Health Caucus, and the American Society of Aging.